 Data-Com UPS and generator installations

-Service Upgrades Motor and control circuitry
+Service Upgrades & Charging Stations Motor and control circuitry

 Dorm Buildings Data & communication cabling and network equipment

-Warehouses Telephone system installation and service
+Cleanrooms and Conveyor Systems Telephone system installation and service

 Commercial Buildings Lighting design and custom installation